subratgoogle/responsive-utility-image-gallery/README.md

 <hr>

 ### This is similar to photo album.
-### This Image Gallery created with the help of Bootstrap
+### This Image Gallery created with the help of CSS freamwork Bootstrap